daniel-le97/next-pocket/README.md

 # Next-Pocket
 This project is a Discord clone that uses next.js and pocketbase.
 It builds next.js into pocketbase to be deployed as a single executeable.

+## Notes
+Originally this project started off as a simple chat app to test out pocketbase, as such adding voice and video channels were never on the scope.

 ## Getting Started